GiPHouse/giphouse-website-spring2023/README.md

 For example, the SCP policy can be set such that only (certain types of) [EC2](https://aws.amazon.com/ec2/) instances may be launched.
 Such specific configuration details can be found under the [Deployment](#deployment) section.

-The AWS synchronization process can be initiated in the Django admin interface under Projects by pressing the large `SYNCHRONIZE PROJECTS OF THE CURRENT SEMESTER TO AWS` at the top-right and roughly goes through the following stages:
+The entire AWS synchronization process, also referred to as the pipeline, can be initiated in the Django admin interface under Projects by pressing the large `SYNCHRONIZE PROJECTS OF THE CURRENT SEMESTER TO AWS` at the top-right and roughly goes through the following stages:

 1. Preliminary checks
     - Pipeline preconditions